JeffreyMPrice/code-challenge-master/README.md

 ### Ticket 5

 ```
 Users are creating duplicate attendee data that is causing data to not be clean.
-We would like to see a sanitized list of all uniqe attendees for an event.
+We would like to see a sanitized list of all unique attendees for an event.
 ```

 ### Ticket 6